de-it-krachten/ansible-role-nfs/README.md

 # List of NFS mount
 nfs_mounts: []

+# Exclude this mount if this string is found in the source name/ip
+nfs_mount_exclude: DUMMY

 # Enable the use of home directories located on remote NFS exports
 # This will set the appropiate SELinux boolean